Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 ## Troubleshooting

+If you are running on Windows, remember that no other software can open the same MIDI device, unless you have third-party virtual MIDI software or drivers installed.
+SO make sure that you are not running the Haken Editor, a DAW, or other software that already has the device open.

+If HC-1 is unable to successfully connect and initialize fully, check that the Haken Editor can connect to the device.
+If the Haken Editor cannot connect, then neither can HC-1.

 Eagan Matrix devices require a high-quality MIDI connection.
 The HC-1 initialization process can sometimes fail, especially when you have a poor MIDI connection.
 When this happens, you may need to reboot HC-1 from the menu, unplug and re-plug the MIDI connection, or power cycle the device.
+In some cases on Windows, you may even need to reboot your computer.

 When possible, make sure you're using a connection directly to the computer, and not through a USB hub.
 Even then, you may need to use a different USB port on your computer.
 Be sure to use the MIDI cable that came with your device or another high-quality USB cable.